Unity-Technologies/unity-cloud-python-sdk-samples/bulk_upload_cli/README.md

 - **Upload local assets**: Upload assets from your local machine to the cloud.
 See [Select the input method](#select-the-input-method) section for more information.
 - **Update assets' metadata**: Update the metadata of existing assets in the cloud.
 See [Creating a csv from a Unity Cloud project](#creating-a-csv-from-a-unity-cloud-project) section for more information.
+- **Index assets from VCS**: Select this option to index assets from a version control system (VCS) to the cloud.
+See the [Index assets from VCS](#index-assets-from-vcs) section for more information.
 ### Select the input method

 Select one of the following strategies as the input method for bulk asset creation: